 |

-Station G, Washington Sq.
+Station G (now Station 7), Washington Sq.

 This station at 665 Washington St. opened in late 1899 and is still active today as Fire Station No. 7.
 The man standing on the left is reported to be Selden Robert Allen, lieutenant, a future chief of the department.
 He transferred from the Hose Company #1 in the Village Square when the station opened and moved again circa 1902 to the Devotion St. station.